abhilashjp/lookupapp/docs/how-to-verify/vat-uk.md

 A successful vat number verification on the UK HRMC site returns the following details

 * Status of the vat number
-* Acknowledgement number which acts as the proof of the verification
+* Acknowledgement number which acts as the proof of the verification.
 * Details of the business
   * Name of the business
   * Registered address including zipcode